Enter the open-circuit voltage and short-circuit current to calculate the norton equivalent, or quickly converter Thevenin to Norton.

 • I_{SC} is the short circuit current (Amps)

-• R_{TH} is the Thévenin equivalent resistance (Ohms)
+• R_{TH} is the Thรฉvenin equivalent resistance (Ohms)

 • R_L is the load resistance (Ohms)

-To calculate the load current using Norton’s Theorem, divide the short circuit current by the sum of 1 and the ratio of Thévenin resistance to load resistance.
+To calculate the load current using Norton’s Theorem, use current division: multiply the short circuit (Norton) current by the ratio of the equivalent resistance to the total parallel resistance, RTH/(RTH+RL).

 What is Norton’s Theorem?

 Norton’s Theorem is a simplification technique used in circuit analysis.
-According to the theorem, any linear electrical network with voltage and current sources and only resistances can be replaced at terminals A-B by an equivalent current source (I_{SC}) in parallel with an equivalent resistance (R_{TH}).
+According to the theorem, any linear two-terminal electrical network (including independent/dependent sources) can be replaced at terminals A-B by an equivalent current source (I_{SC}) in parallel with an equivalent resistance (R_{TH}).
+(For AC analysis, the same idea applies using impedances instead of resistances.)
 This theorem is used to simplify the analysis of circuits by reducing them to a basic equivalent circuit, making calculations easier to manage.

 How to Calculate Load Current using Norton’s Theorem?